 In 2016 the Pears Foundation has committed a further £200,000 by way of grant funding to support the Marie Curie Nursing Service.

-The fantastic amount of money raised by Lions Clubs supporting the Great Daffodil appeal equates to over 25,000 hours of nursing care in our hospices and in people’s own homes.
+The fantastic amount of money raised by Lions Clubs supporting the Great Daffodil appeal equates to over 35,000 hours of nursing care in our hospices and in people’s own homes.
 Their hugely appreciated efforts will have contributed to several thousand nights of care and support at home for people living with a terminal illness and their families, in those last crucial days together.
-The very exciting news is that in 2015 the partnership has been extended for a further three years.
 Further information can be found on the Lions Club website .